kellyjellykitten/vampire-game/to_do.md

 ## Considerations
-- Export button on character sheet on prompt pgs (after submitting) to "save" current character state
 - Pages to scroll back to top when navigating between
-- On gameover screen, show log of all prompts?
+- On gameover screen, show log of all prompt questions?